Baldwin the Eagle: Costumed mascot

+Baldwin the Eagle is brought to life by an anonymous team of Boston College students that are chosen by audition.
+They are allowed to reveal their role upon graduation from Boston College.

 Gilded statue

 Another notable incarnation of the Boston College Eagle is a gilded bronze eagle sculpture that diplomat Larz Anderson and Isabel Weld Perkins, his socialite heiress wife, brought back from Japan in the early 20th century.
 The eagle remained in Larz Anderson Park until 1954 when it was donated to Boston College and became synonymous with the BC Eagle.
 It now looks over Linden Lane.